-Hiking in Forillon National Park
+Coastal Trail in Forillon National Park

-I started at Grand-Grave and ended up doing an out and back hike that totaled 15.2 kilometres.
-I could have started at Petit-Gaspe and added four kilometers to the day or shortened it and just done the hike to the lighthouse – a total of eight kilometers return.
+I started at Grand-Grave and ended up doing an out and back hike in four hours that totaled 15.2 km (9.4 mi).
+I could have started at Mont Saint-Alban and added 4 km (2.5 mi) to the day or shortened it and just done the hike to the lighthouse for a total of 8 km (5.0 mi) return.

 I truly loved the hike.
 It was easy walking for the most part and between expansive, wildflower filled views, stops at pebble beaches and a visit to a lighthouse overlooking dramatic cliffs, it was a winner.

 The entrance fee is $7.80 per adult.

 The visitor center is open from June 21st until September 2nd.

 Wilderness camping is open all year round.
 The Petit-Gaspe campground is open the longest – from May 17th until October 13th.

 Bring food and water with you.

 The town of Gaspé is only a 40 minute drive away.
 Percé Rock and Bonaventure Island is another hour from there.